North Korean leader’s half-brother killed in Malaysia: Report

 - Posted 14 Feb 2017 19:37

-SINGAPORE: The half-brother of North Korean leader Kim Jong Un was found dead in Malaysia on Tuesday (Feb 14), Yonhap News Agency reported, quoting a Seoul government source.
+SINGAPORE: The half-brother of North Korean leader Kim Jong Un was found dead in Malaysia on Monday (Feb 13), Yonhap News Agency reported on Tuesday, quoting a Seoul government source.

 Kim Jong Nam was the eldest son of former leader Kim Jong Il.